 - Owner must accept responsibility and release City

 Applying for Reimbursement

 If you decide to install a BFP, use the form to obtain the reimbursement allowance.
-The completed application along with a copy of the paid in full invoice or receipt can be submitted online or mailed/delivered to:
+The completed application along with a copy of the paid in full invoice or receipt can be mailed/delivered to:

 Department of Transportation and Environmental Services

 301 King Street